 - Critical Thinking

-So, more about those experience points I mentioned earlier: Make sure you take this opportunity to show how you apply your fundamental teaching abilities within your subject niche!
+So, more about those experience points we mentioned earlier: Make sure you take this opportunity to show how you apply your fundamental teaching abilities within your subject niche!

 Make sure you use quantifiable data to back up your claims, too: Providing numerical metrics for your impact makes them way more credible.